 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This action & adventure, historical fiction is a hardcover edition that was published by Philomel Books on June 14, 2016 and has 400 pages.
+action & adventure, historical fiction that was published by Philomel Books on June 14, 2016 and has 400 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, The Royal Ranger, Slaves of Socorro, Scorpion Mountain, The Tournament at Gorlan

 Sixth in The Brotherband Chronicles historical action series for middle-grade readers and revolving around a band of young Skandians, brothers-in-arms who sail the seas.

 There’s a sense of Leif Eriksson and his Vikings discovering America in this as well as the attitude of the Europeans about that Endless Ocean.
 Thorn’s explanation of how the world is shaped makes as much sense as any of the others, and it does at least make sense for their decision on which direction they should sail.

 It’s a sweet and sad story with those elements I adore about Johann David Wyss’ The Swiss Family Robinson and David Conover’s Once Upon an Island with their can-do, make-do attitude.
 The interaction between the Herons and the Mawags is warm and so very honorable.
 I did enjoy how surprised the Mawags were by the Herons’ battle skills!
 And they certainly enjoyed Hal’s inventive mind!